 Essential techniques, recipes, and more!

-To be honest, I always estimate too.
-In fact, I'm not sure I've ever measured the salt in my pasta water.
+I'm not sure I've ever measured the salt in my pasta water.
 I just add enough to make the water taste well-seasoned, but not too salty.
-Since I'm being completely honest here, though, I will admit to occasionally overdoing it and ruining my pasta with too much salt, so maybe measuring is a good idea after all.
+But I will admit to occasionally overdoing it and ruining my pasta with too much salt, so maybe measuring is a good idea after all.

 Setting up this test was easy: All I had to do was cook pasta in several pots of water, each with a different amount of salt, then taste them to see which I liked best.
 The only question was which salt percentages to try.

 I flipped through several Italian cookbooks and online sources, and found a range of possibilities.
 Paul Bertolli, in his excellent book Cooking by Hand, suggests 5 teaspoons of salt per gallon.
-Mario Batali, in Molto Gusto, says to add 3 tablespoons for every 6 quarts of water.
-Online I saw some folks advocating for as much as 1 tablespoon salt per quart of water.
+Online I saw some folks calling for as much as 1 tablespoon salt per quart of water, whereas some others called for 1 tablespoon for two quarts of water.
 But what percentages are these?

-Without knowing the exact types of salt Bertolli, Batali, and everyone else uses, I decided to use fine sea salt, since many Italian experts recommend it.
-After measuring out teaspoons of salt and weighing them on my precise jeweler's scale (and also converting the quarts and gallons into liters to make calculations easy), I found that Bertolli was suggesting roughly .8% salt by weight (or 8 grams per liter); Batali was advocating about .95% salt (9.5 grams per liter), and the one-tablespoon-per-quart folks were pointing towards a roughly 1.8% salt solution (18 grams per liter).
+Without knowing the exact types of salt Bertolli and everyone else uses, I decided to use fine sea salt, since many Italian experts recommend it.
+After measuring out teaspoons of salt and weighing them on my precise jeweler's scale (and also converting the quarts and gallons into liters to make calculations easy), I found that Bertolli was suggesting roughly .8% salt by weight (or 8 grams per liter); the one-tablespoon-per-two-quarts people were calling for .95% salt (9.5 grams per liter), and the one-tablespoon-per-quart folks were pointing towards a roughly 1.8% salt solution (18 grams per liter).

 Knowing all of this, I decided to cook dried penne pasta in water with the following salinity levels: